© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Blowing houses at Week Ford is a scheduled monument protected by Historic England under reference 1002602.
 View the official record →

-Blowing houses at Week Ford is a site of early industrial tin-smelting activity located in Devon.
+Blowing houses at Week Ford is a scheduled ancient monument located in Devon comprising the remains of tin smelting installations.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002602.

 Blowing houses at Week Ford is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002602.